I am a member of APS:

 Various survivors’ benefits are available from the Scheme when you die, depending on your circumstances at that time and whether you have paid the relevant pension contributions towards the Adult Survivor’s pension cover.
 More information is on the ‘When I die’ page.

-When you die, it is important that we are told as soon as possible, by calling our Customer Service Team on 020 8538 2100 (Mon to Fri, 9am to 5pm), so we can arrange payment of any survivor’s or dependant’s benefits without delay.Close
+It is important that we are notified of your death as soon as possible, either by completing the ‘Death notification form’ or by calling our Customer Service Team on 020 8538 2100 (Monday to Friday, 9am - 1pm).
+We can then arrange to pay any survivor’s or dependant’s benefits without delay.Close

 You should also send us original birth and marriage certificates.
 These will be returned by Royal Mail recorded delivery.Close